-Many big multiplayer games are modelled after sports from Madden and NBA2K to the loosely soccer-based Rocket League.
-Of course, multiplayer games also vary with online shooters like Call of Duty, online poker, MMOs like World of Warcraft, and League of Legends.
+Many big multiplayer games are modelled after sports, from Madden and NBA2K to the loosely soccer-based Rocket League.
+Of course, multiplayer games also vary with online shooters like Call of Duty, MMOs like World of Warcraft, and League of Legends.

-Competition is not for everyone (or sports for that matter).
-Maybe you would rather shoot baskets on your own then play against other players of varying skill.
+Competition is not for everyone (neither are sports for that matter).
+Maybe you would rather shoot baskets on your own than play against other players of varying skill.
 Single player adventures such as the Elder Scroll series, Star Wars: KOTOR, and Metroid provide many solo alternatives to those who do not require interaction with other players.

 “Competition is not for everyone…”

 Many games allow the player to experience both of these things.
 Halo has long been applauded for providing top-tier single player experiences while also providing competitive multiplayer opportunities.
 You can play Pokémon completely solo, but they also allow for the opportunity to test your team against others locally or around the globe.